Isernia: History

 We learn, however, that a colony was sent there by Julius Caesar, and again by Augustus; but apparently with little success, on which account it was recolonized under Nero.
 It never, however, enjoyed the rank of a colony, but appears from inscriptions to have been a municipal town of some importance in the time of Trajan and the Antonines.
 To this period belong the remains of an aqueduct and a fine Roman bridge, still visible; while the lower parts of the modern walls present considerable portions of polygonal construction, which may be assigned either to the ancient Samnite city, or to the first Roman colony.
 The modern city is still the see of a bishop.
 The massively constructed podium now underlying the cathedral probably supported the Capitolium.

-In the early 7th century AD, what are today the communes of Isernia as well as Bojano and Sepino were the places where Grimoald I of Benevento settled a group of Bulgars, seeking refuge from the Avars; the Bulgars were for many generations a distinctive part of the population, until finally assimilated in their Italian environment (see Bulgarians in Italy, Old Great Bulgaria#Bulgars in Southern Italy).
+In the early 7th century AD, what are today the comuni of Isernia as well as Bojano and Sepino were the places where Grimoald I of Benevento settled a group of Bulgars, seeking refuge from the Avars; the Bulgars were for many generations a distinctive part of the population, until finally assimilated in their Italian environment (see Bulgarians in Italy, Old Great Bulgaria#Bulgars in Southern Italy).

 Even after the fall of the Western Roman Empire, Isernia has suffered destruction numerous times in history.
 Isernia was destroyed by the Saracens in 800, sacked by Markward of Anweiler, Count of Molise, in 1199, and set on fire in 1223 by the soldiers of Frederick II.
 In 1519 it was freed from feudal servitude by Charles V, Holy Roman Emperor and became a city in the Kingdom of Naples.

 Earthquakes in 847, 1349, 1456 and 1805 caused massive destruction.

+During the era of Fascist Italy, Isernia was the site of a small fascist internment camp administered and operated by the province of Campobasso.
+The camp was located in a former Benedictine convent and was said to hold mostly Italians, with a small number of foreigners, including Slavs, Frenchmen, Germans, Romanians, and people from England, Poland, Hungary, Albania, and Syria.
+Internees were categorized as "dangerous Italians", "enemy subjects", "foreign Jews", and "former Yugoslav" citizens.
+Some of the prisoners were killed during the 1943 allied bombing raid.

 On the morning of September 10, 1943, during World War II, American planes launched their bombs from B-17 Flying Fortress planes over a crowded town on market day causing thousands of deaths.
 In the following weeks they came back twelve times without ever hitting their targets: the bridges of Isernia, Cardarelli and Santo Spirito, then built entirely of iron, towards the internal area.
 All the bridges were vital to the German retreat.